javiercejudo/modelico/docs/advanced/json_validation.md

 - use `M.ajvMetadata` for [Ajv](https://epoberezkin.github.io/ajv/)'s implementation of [JSON schema](http://json-schema.org/);
 - manually create validation functions that work as revivers;
-- a bit of both
+- a bit of both;
+- alternatively, you can also override the reviver with your own.

 ## `M.ajvMetadata` and JSON schema